Intellectual Property Attorney Jobs in USA with Visa Sponsorship

 Do intellectual property attorneys qualify for H-1B sponsorship?

 Yes.
-Intellectual property law is a recognized specialty occupation under H-1B requirements, it requires a J.D. and typically a bachelor's degree in a technical field such as electrical engineering, chemistry, or biology.
+Intellectual property law is a recognized specialty occupation under H-1B visa requirements, it requires a J.D. and typically a bachelor's degree in a technical field such as electrical engineering, chemistry, or biology.
 The dual-degree requirement actually strengthens the specialty occupation argument, making IP attorney H-1B petitions among the more straightforward legal approvals at USCIS.

 Is a technical undergraduate degree required for IP attorney sponsorship?